 Flowers Good fresh condition with approximately 70% of flowers fully developed.
 The foliage should be clean, healthy and undamaged by weather or pests.

-Daffodils (Narcissus) Flower carried at nearly a right angle to the stem except in species and hybrids where a pendent flower is typical.
+Daffodils Flower carried at nearly a right angle to the stem except in species and hybrids where a pendent flower is typical.
 Calyx & corolla (calyx & corolla combined are called the perianth) of smooth texture.
 Corona or crown of good colour, texture and in proportion to the perianth.
 Stem, straight and strong and in proportion.
 Perianth and corona symmetrical.
 In double cultivars, segments and colour symmetrically arranged.

 Fuchsias A vigorous, symmetrical, floriferous plant, well furnished with clean foliage and fresh blooms of good colour.
 Support and ties (if any) neat and unobtrusive.